keploy/community-blog/cm7imxz9w000009jv16jyah5t.md

 * **Look for parts of your test scripts or data** that are used across multiple tests.

-* **Use AI-powered tools** to help automate the extraction of these shared components, transforming them into reusable modules.
+* **Use AI-driven testing tools** to help automate the extraction of these shared components, transforming them into reusable modules.

 * **Refactor the test scripts** to modularize these components, making the test suite more maintainable and scalable.